WikiLeaks founder Assange can't be extradited from UK to US, British judge rules | Law-Order

 The charges carry a maximum sentence of 175 years in prison. ''The overall impression is of a depressed and sometimes despairing man fearful for his future,'' the judge said.

 The US government said it would appeal the decision and have 14 days to lodge the paperwork.
 This means Assange is not likely to be freed from London's Belmarsh Prison, where he is being held, right away.
-Lawyers for the 49-year-old Australian activist, who was re-arrested in September last year over the espionage charges, argued that he was acting as a journalist and is entitled to First Amendment protections of freedom of speech for publishing leaked documents that exposed US military wrongdoing in Iraq and Afghanistan.
+A full application for his bail will be made on Wednesday.
+Lawyers for the activist, who was re-arrested in September last year over the espionage charges, argued that he was acting as a journalist and is entitled to First Amendment protections of freedom of speech for publishing leaked documents that exposed US military wrongdoing in Iraq and Afghanistan.

 However, the US indictment claims Assange conspired with army intelligence analyst Chelsea Manning to crack a scrambled password, known as ''hash'', to a classified US defence department computer.
 Assange denies plotting with Manning to crack an encrypted password on US Department of Defence computers and claims there is no evidence anyone's safety was put at risk.

+Assange has been held in London's HMP Belmarsh prison -- one of the most secure facilities in England and Wales -- since he was arrested by UK authorities in 2019, after Ecuador revoked his right to political asylum.
 At the time he fled to the embassy, he had been facing extradition to Sweden on allegations of sexual assault which he denied.
-That case was later dropped..
+That case was later dropped.

 ALSO READ